What is Behavioral Segmentation?

 By doing this, you’re able to create a more enjoyable marketing experience for your customers because you’re tailoring it to their unique experiences.
 What this means is that, at its heart, behavioral segmentation gives marketers and brands alike the ability to better personalize their marketing messages to the unique individual that interacts with their site.

-In a recent analysis performed by Wunderkind, batch-and-blast emails generate only about $0.04 in revenue per send for the average eCommerce retailer.
+In an analysis performed by Wunderkind, batch-and-blast emails generate only about $0.04 in revenue per send for the average eCommerce retailer.
 Behaviorally triggered emails, on the other hand, generate $0.95 in revenue per send while also posting a 4.1x higher conversion rate.

 The best way to avoid this is to make sure you’re interjecting as much personalization as possible into the emails that you send to your customer base.